87andrewh/WeirdAntiCheatIdeas/README.md

 - Ban alternatives
   - Shadowban, use bots to supplement population
   - Make shadow pool engaging to cheaters with leaderboards and features.
 Unlikely to stop malicious types.
+  - Spyro DRM strategy.
+Pester cheaters in subtle ways that make them blame the game or the hack.

 ### Behavioral:
 - Compensate players for running into cheaters, without making the system gameable